 Every Plasma Cloud Access Point is equipped with two Ethernet ports, enabling one Internet uplink and one wired client (up to two wired clients in case of meshing Access Points).

 Access Points automatically detect how a port is being used and dynamically assign the correct role:

-- Uplink port - refers to a port connected via cable to a device granting Internet access;
+- Uplink port - refers to a port connected via cable to a device providing Internet access;

-- Wired client port - refers to a port connected via cable to a device not providing Internet access, such as a printer, a laptop, etc. Alternatively, an Ethernet Switch could be plugged in connecting multiple devices.
+- Wired client port - refers to a port connected via cable to a device not providing Internet access, such as a printer, desktop, etc. Alternatively, an Ethernet Switch can be connected to the port to facilitate multiple device connections.

-Once wired clients have been detected behind any of the ports, specific settings can be configured to decide how to handle them.
+Once a wired client is detected on a port, more specific settings can be configured to determine how to manage them.

 There are three different configuration modes for wired clients in the Plasma Cloud console.
 You can choose between Routing, Bridge, and Merge with SSID depending on your use case.